-- 1. Basic location parameters for the 2.4 GHz band. - 2.
-Identical set of parameters for the 5 GHz band. - 3.
+- 1. Basic location parameters for the 2.4 GHz band specific to algorithm. - 2.
+Identical set of parameters for the 5 GHz band specific to algorithm. - 3.
 Parameters for floor selection in multi-floor venues. - 4.
-RSSI smoothing filter to adjust the trade-off between latency and accuracy. - 5.
-Motion smoothing filter to set the average walking speed to further fine-tune the algorithm.
+RSSI smoothing filter to adjust the trade-off between latency and accuracy.

+5. Motion smoothing filter to set the average walking speed to further fine-tune the algorithm.